 How convenient would it be if you could simply send the same email to everyone?
 Unfortunately, this is not the case, as it’s advised to personalize every pitch.
-Your inbox probably receives numerous pitch emails on a daily basis.
+Your inbox probably receives numerous pitch emails daily.
 Think about what gives these messages away as bulk pitches.
 Once you’ve composed a pitch template, the next step is to figure out what time to send them.
-It is generally recommended to send at least 2 pitches a day.
+It is generally recommended to send at least two pitches a day.

 4. Follow Up

-It is completely normal for a successful small business to pitch 30 media outlets and only hear back from one.
+It is entirely reasonable for a successful small business to pitch 30 media outlets and only hear back from one.
 But that doesn’t mean you should just give up on all the others.
 Media relationships are often not forged with a single email.
-The business leader has to follow up multiple times, which shows that you truly believe that the story you pitched is worthy of attention.
-You shouldn’t wait much longer than a week to follow up because by that point, the outlet will basically be hearing from you for the first time.
+The business leader has to follow up multiple times, which shows that you genuinely believe that your pitched story is worthy of attention.
+You shouldn’t wait much longer than a week to follow up because, by that point, the outlet will be hearing from you for the first time.

 Does your small business marketing strategy get the attention of corporate clients?
-According to American Express’ recent 2019 Survey of Small & Midsize Business Suppliers, those businesses that have corporate contracts expect to grow by at least 50% in the next five years.
-And over 81% of those businesses that were surveyed expect to increase their sales to “big” businesses – those with over $1 billion in revenue – over the next five years.
+According to American Express’ recent 2019 Survey of Small & Midsize Business Suppliers, those businesses with corporate contracts expect to grow by at least 50% in the next five years.
+81% of those surveyed businesses plan to increase their sales to “big” companies with over $1 billion in revenue over the next five years.

 Is it worth investing in marketing tools to attract big business?

 Read on for answers and ideas on how to get attention from big businesses (for free) for your own small business.